Clicky Skip to Content

 Recommended Dosage

 As per Harvard, the recommended dosage of acetaminophen for a healthy adult is 4000 milligrams.
-Though you shouldn’t go beyond 3000 milligrams, otherwise you may face serious liver inflammation.
+You shouldn’t go beyond 3000 milligrams, otherwise you may face serious liver inflammation.
 Additionally, the daily limit will vary depending on health conditions, weight, and age.
 Therefore, it’s really important to know how many milligrams of acetaminophen the product you’re taking contains.

 Recommended Dosage